 Border prints draw attention, as you can see with these examples.
 Notice where your gaze rests with each of these examples.

-So for Kim, who has a less defined waist, has a large bust and probably doesn’t want to draw attention to her bottom either, may choose to put the border print up around the knees.
+- So for Kim, who has a less defined waist, has a large bust and probably doesn’t want to draw attention to her bottom either, may choose to put the border print at around the knees.

 Every day your blog makes me realize there are SO MANY aspects of flattering dressing that I'm not attuned to.
 Thanks for all you do, Imogen!